 - How to Find a Manufacturer or Supplier for Your Product Idea

 Purchasing products wholesale is a good option if you want to get up and running quickly or if you want to sell a variety of products and brands.
 Wholesaling provides a wide range of opportunities, as there are many products available for wholesale.
+The purchase of the goods is a B2B transaction, while you can then sell them to consumers in a B2C business model.

 - Selling established products.
 Buying wholesale is typically lower risk.
 You’re dealing with brands that are already validated on the market, so you don’t run the risk of wasting time and money developing a product no one wants.